Auburn Bulletin 2024-2025

 Admission requirements for MCE are the same as those for MS. MCE students must take at least 30 semester hours of graduate-level courses, which may include three-semester hours of CIVL 7980.
 A plan of study must be approved by the student's advisory committee.

-PhD applicants must have earned a BS or master’s degree in Civil Engineering or a related area.
+PhD applicants must have earned a BS or master’s degree in civil engineering or a related area.
 Applicants from other related disciplines may be required to take prerequisites determined by the relevant specialty program and the department.

 The PhD is conferred in recognition of mastery of a specific field of knowledge and a contribution to that engineering discipline through the doctoral dissertation.
 The degree is a research degree, requiring not only completion of certain technical requirements but proof of the candidate’s ability to work independently in an engineering research environment.